szpajder/libacars/doc/PROG_GUIDE.md

 Routines for producing human readable and JSON output for all supported payload types are provided as well.

+ACARS message text field length is limited to 220 characters.
+Longer messages must be split into multiple parts (called blocks) and sent separately.  libacars may reassemble multiblock ACARS messages and return the original message text in one piece.
+Reassembled text is also passed to ACARS application decoders, so that they can work on a complete message.  libacars reassembly API is generic and can be used to defragment other protocols too.
+Well, it's not capable enough to reassemble IP, but it's good enough eg.  for X.25.
+In fact, [dumpvdl2](https://github.com/szpajder/dumpvdl2) VDL-2 decoder uses libacars reassembly API to defragment X.25 packets.

 ### What libacars does not do

 It does not interface with the radio (neither via SDR API nor audio through sound